Showrunner: United States

-Writer Alex Epstein, in his book and blog Crafty Screenwriting, defines a showrunner as "the person responsible for all creative aspects of the show and responsible only to the network (and production company, if it's not [their] production company).
+Writer Alex Epstein, in his book and blog Crafty Screenwriting, defines a showrunner as follows:

+"The person responsible for all creative aspects of the show and responsible only to the network (and production company, if it's not [their] production company).
 The boss.
 Usually a writer.
 Traditionally, the executive producer of a television program was the chief executive, responsible for the show's creative direction and production.
 Over time, the title of executive producer was applied to a wider range of roles—from a senior writer, to someone who arranges financing, to an "angel" who holds the title as an honorific with no management duties in return for providing backing capital.
 The term showrunner was created to identify the executive producer who holds ultimate management and creative authority for the program."

 The contract gained by the Writers Guild of America in the 2023 strike now explicitly defines "showrunner" as writers and people responsible for making hiring decisions regarding a project's other staff writers.

 In a January 1990 submission to the United States Congress House Committee on the Judiciary Subcommittee on Courts, Intellectual Property, and the Administration of Justice, Barney Rosenzweig (Executive Vice President and Chairman, Television Division of Weintraub Entertainment Group) wrote:

-In the early days of Hollywood, no one questioned what Producer David O. Selznick was to Gone with the Wind, or Pandro Berman to all those Fred Astaire and Ginger Rodgers [sic] films, or Walt Disney to his early work, or Arthur Freed to the MGM musical.
+In the early days of Hollywood, no one questioned what Producer David O. Selznick was to Gone with the Wind, or Pandro Berman to all those Fred Astaire and Ginger Rogers films, or Walt Disney to his early work, or Arthur Freed to the MGM musical.
 They were the producers... the storytellers.
 Today in television, the producer is still that person: the show-runner.
 Television is a producer's medium.
 Ask the people who make and stand behind their shows – from Aaron Spelling to Stephen Cannell, Stephen Bochco, Len Hill, Edgar Scherick or Phil de Guerre [Philip DeGuere Jr.].
 The definition of who does what in television today is not that different from what it was generally in Hollywood before a few critics in France coined the term 'auteur' and the Writer's Guild took the producers, their traditional nemesis, to court – thus all but destroying the Producer's Guild and giving leave for the studios themselves to usurp the name producer.

 Los Angeles Times columnist Scott Collins describes showrunners as: